 “Everything we do, we do to improve outcomes for patients,” said Dr. Kort, who has lived in the Bay Area for nearly a decade, “and we wanted to bring the depth of our clinical experience to the San Francisco community.”

-RMA NorCal fertility care
+RMA Northern California fertility care

-The clinic offers the full range of fertility care: egg freezing for women not ready to start their families, IUI for couples that need a little bit of help, IVF for couples who need an extra push, and donor services – including eggs, sperm and embryos – for same sex, trans or single people.
+The clinic offers the full range of fertility care: egg freezing for women not ready to start their families, IUI for couples that need a little bit of help, IVF for couples who need an extra push, and donor services – including eggs, sperm, and embryos – for same sex, trans, or single people.

 “We want to empower people to take charge of their fertility,” said Dr. Morin, “and we want them to know that even with the most challenging infertility cases, we are hopeful because we are grounded in science.”

-Today, patients coming to RMA of Northern California are not only given the best chance at success to have children now or later, but they are treated with respect and dignity.
+Today, patients coming to RMA of Northern California are not only given the best chance at success to have children now or later, but they are also treated with respect and dignity.

 Staff remembers not just faces, but names.
 Drs.
-Kort and Morin – not technicians – perform all cycle monitoring procedures, and when it comes time for egg retrieval or embryo transfer, patients’ favorite songs will play to lighten the mood and put them at ease.
+Kort and Morin – not technicians – perform all cycle monitoring procedures.
+When it comes time for egg retrieval or embryo transfer, patients’ favorite songs will play to lighten the mood and put them at ease.
 Any last-minute questions for the doctor are not left until the next visit, either.
 Instead, the office is leveraging technology to improve communication between patients and providers via a HIPAA-compliant SMS platform.
 Above all, the doctors, nurses, and entire staff at RMA of Northern California are working to make fertility treatment more transparent so patients feel empowered, informed, and confident they’re in the right place.

 “We are honored to do whatever we can to help our patients achieve their dreams,” Dr. Morin said.